-Oleksandra Matviychuk, the head of the Center for Civil Liberties, handed over to Kurt Volker, an appeal from more than 50 civil society associations (including the Open Dialog Foundation) regarding strategic priorities in the course of negotiations with Russia.
+Oleksandra Matviychuk, the head of the Center for Civil Liberties, handed over to Kurt Volker, an appeal from more than 50 civil society associations (including the Open Dialogue Foundation) regarding strategic priorities in the course of negotiations with Russia.
 The document was signed by human rights activists, environmentalists, trade unions, volunteers, and service and expert organisations from all over Ukraine.

 According to Oleksandra Matviychuk, Kurt Volker stated that he would consider it carefully and give an answer.

 She drew his attention to the fact that more than a hundred people are still present on the Minsk lists.
 They include soldier Sergey Glondar, journalist Stanislav Aseyev, and even children, such as student Yaroslav Mironov.
 “I know some relatives who have been waiting for their return for more than three years now”, Matviychuk wrote on Facebook.